khotnenok/The-computer-of-oil-and-gase-quantity/README.md

-# The-computer-of-oil-and-gase-quantity
+# The-simple-computer-based-on-Baikal-CPU

-In Russia we have govrment's programm to support developing of electronic devices based on Russian components.
+In Russia, we have a government program to support the development of electronic devices based on Russian components.
-At this project we create the computer device that will compute the signals from the measure devices based on Russian microcontroller Baikal.
+In this project, we are creating a computer device that will calculate the signals from measuring devices on the basis of the Russian Baikal microcontroller.